BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorTools.md

   - Substance
 ---

 I knew before I started the project that the He Art Museum would be the backdrop for the plant animation, but as I continued to piece things together, this idea about what these large public structures would look like if we weren't around kept creeping in.
-I thought about how plants would surely be the last visitors to our monuments.
+I thought about how plants would surely be some of the last visitors to our monuments.
 So after completing the structure, I set out to create a few tools to quickly "dress" every surface with a happy little visitor.
 In this brief breakdown, I'll walk you through a few of the tools I created to speed things along.

 <div style="clear: both;">
     <h2></h2>